 In some cases, hardwood, strong polycarbonate, and vinyl are also used to make the upper part of the gazebo.
 The perks of having best hardtop gazebo is strength, durability, and resistance against external impact-causing factors.

 In my opinion, polycarbonate hardtop gazebos are not reliable to the maximum extent because of their plastic nature, which is flimsy in comparison to other tough materials, especially metal.
-But, side by side, the polycarbonate hardtops are inexpensive and let the filtered light enter into the gazebo—all credit goes to their transparency.
+But, side by side, the polycarbonate hardtops are inexpensive and let the filtered light enter into the gazebo – all credit goes to their transparency.
 So, it’s up to you and your preferences related to the gazebo.
+Have a look at comparison of hardtop vs soft top gazebo.

 The hardtop gazebos are the only choice you have if you’re living in a part of the world that faces harsh weather like snow, rain, winds, intense sunny days, and more.
 This is because the hardtops are like a shell that keeps the interior of the gazebo safe and protective against weathering.
 The hardtops weigh around 600 lbs., so it’s not a portable thing, which is a little downside.
 Have a look at some of the best gazebos for high winds.